 Lynchburg Museum Foundation / Lynchburg Museum System (2019–2020).
-Awarded funds for programming and capital campaign, including awards from the Gwathmey Memorial Trust; The Al Stroobants Foundation; The Sam and Marion Golden Helping Hands Foundation; Walmart Foundation; Greater Lynchburg Community Foundation and Virginia Humanities; the Museum Assessment Program (MAP) of the Institute of Museum and Library Services and the American Association of Museums and the Smithsonian Institution’s Workshop in Interpreting African American History and Culture.
+Awarded funds for programming and capital campaign, including awards from the Gwathmey Memorial Trust; The Al Stroobants Foundation; The Sam and Marion Golden Helping Hands Foundation; Walmart Foundation; Greater Lynchburg Community Foundation; and Virginia Humanities.
+Also, awarded a Museum Assessment Program (MAP) of the Institute of Museum and Library Services and the American Association of Museums and the Smithsonian Institution’s Workshop in Interpreting African American History and Culture.

 Virginia Center for the Creative Arts (2017–2019).
 Awarded funds for programming and capital projects, including funds from the Elizabeth Firestone Graham Foundation; Henry A. Jordan Fund, M.D., Preservation Excellence Fund, National Trust for Historic Preservation; Berkeley Foundation; Richard S. Reynolds Foundation; The Greater Lynchburg Community Foundation; National Trust for Historic Preservation; Bama Works Fund of the Dave Matthews Band, Charlottesville Area Community Foundation; The Morgan Trust; The Al Stroobants Foundation and the Schewel Foundation.